Arksh/42-ft_transcendence/README.md

 ## Team Information

-> **TODO (team):** confirm the role assignments below.
-The subject (Chapter II) requires PO, PM/Scrum Master, Tech Lead/Architect, and Developers.
-With 5 members each role can be dedicated.

 | Member       | Role(s)                                  | Responsibilities                                        |
 | ------------ | ---------------------------------------- | ------------------------------------------------------- |
 | **cagonzal** | Product Owner, game developer            | Designer and developer of the main game Great Risk.
 Using NodeJS/React |